resoai/TileBoard/TILE_EXAMPLES.md

 #### HISTORY
 Displays the history of defined states.
 The variable `MINIMAL_CHART_OPTIONS` defines options for a minimal chart suited to be displayed in a tile.
-The below example illustrates how you can amend these options with a custom padding, such that the subtitle is readable.

 ![HISTORY](images/tile-screenshots/HISTORY.png)
 ```js